 Although hot yoga is practiced in a classroom, you will be in a state of intense concentration focused on doing the postures correctly and listening to the instructor’s directions.
 The same is true for everyone else in the room.
 New students will place their mats at the very rear of the large yoga room.
 Everyone faces forward, allowing new students to observe the experienced students in front of them.

 Not a problem.
-You’ll be instructed on how to relax on your towel in a quiet and still manner so as not to disturb the other students’ practice.
+You’ll be instructed on how to relax on your hot-yoga mat in a quiet and still manner so as not to disturb the other students’ practice.
 Keep in mind that your body will gradually acclimate over a number of classes.
 The first class is always an experience - just take it as it comes, and see where it leads.

 Chanting and meditation are not part of the Hot Yoga we teach.
 However, for some students, the balance between flexibility, strength and concentration required in Hot Yoga & Yin Yoga can eventually become something of a meditative experience once a student has developed their practice.